 Bruxism is a condition where a person unconsciously clenches their jaw and grinds their teeth due to stress.
 Most of the time it occurs while a person is sleeping, and many people are completely unaware that they do it.
 Over time, this can severely weaken your teeth and cause them to crack and break.
 In order to avoid that, we can provide you with a custom-made mouthpiece called a nightguard that you will only wear to bed.
 This comfortable, removable device will provide a protective layer between your teeth and prevent them from becoming damaged.

 Oral cancer is a serious health condition, and despite common knowledge, nearly 25% of all the people who develop it do NOT use tobacco or drink excessively.
-The best way to assure successful treatment is to simply catch it early, which is why Dr. Todd will always perform an oral cancer screening during your regular checkup.
-She’ll look at your gums, cheeks, and mouth for any signs of the condition, and can tell you what to do next if she finds anything that causes concern.
+The best way to assure successful treatment is to simply catch it early, which is why we will always perform an oral cancer screening during your regular checkup.
+We’ll look at your gums, cheeks, and mouth for any signs of the condition, and can tell you what to do next if she finds anything that causes concern.